 And that’s where we fit in.
-As a digital marketing agency, we work across a wide range of eCommerce campaigns and websites.
+As a digital marketing and ecommerce agency, we work across a wide range of eCommerce campaigns and websites.
 We get to see what’s working, and what’s not working, from an industry perspective across the SEO, PPC, and Paid Social Ad campaigns we run for our clients.

 I’ve sat down with our specialists and strategists, and collated what they see as the 19 smartest ways to improve eCommerce marketing right now.

 Grab a coffee, and get ready to take notes on the two or three areas most likely to be a game-changer for your business.
 Most importantly, get ready to take action!

 ECommerce marketing is still marketing.
 Before tweaking your feeds, optimising your Google Shopping campaigns or finessing your product shots, make sure you’ve reviewed the basics:

 If you’re not already advertising on Google Shopping then there is a very good chance you are missing out on sales.
 Google Shopping Ads are the #1 way to ensure you have a prime position on search results pages for customers looking for products just like yours.

 How it works is simple.
 If someone searches for a product you offer, Google will show the user Shopping Ads for your products, and those of your competitors.
 If your ad is clicked on, they’ll be taken right to your product page.

 The click-through rate (CTR) and cost per click (CPC) of shopping ads depends heavily on the product you’re selling and how competitive your market is.
 Typically, the more visual the product, the better the CTR, and the more competitive the category, the higher the CPC.